Prenuptial Agreements

 - Provisions that are unfair/fail to meet the basic needs of one party

-Do you need a lawyer to draft a prenuptial agreement?
+Do you need a lawyer to draft a prenup?

-Whilst you can draw up a prenuptial agreement yourself, if the court finds that it does not meet their requirements then it could be invalid or unenforceable.
+You can draw up a prenuptial (or postnuptial) agreement yourself, but if the court finds that it doesn’t meet their requirements then it could be invalid or unenforceable.

-Our experienced team of family solicitors have the knowledge and expertise to prepare prenuptial agreements that will stand up in court.
+Our experienced team of family solicitors have the knowledge and expertise to prepare prenuptial and postnuptial agreements that will stand up in court.
+You can visit us at any of our eight offices across the East Midlands, or make an appointment for a remote session.

-We will ensure the agreement is fair and reasonable and that both parties fully understand its implications.
+We’ll ensure that the agreement is fair and reasonable and both parties fully understand its implications.
+We’ve handled thousands of divorces, so we can make it likely that your assets will be protected as planned, should the worst happen.

 Send us a message